runekrauss/freddy/README.md

 types, such as the [Shannon expansion](https://en.wikipedia.org/wiki/Boole%27s_expansion_theorem), are available in the [decomposition type list](include/freddy/expansion.hpp).

-To simplify working with multiple DD types at once, it's highly recommended to include the provided [umbrella header](include/freddy.hpp).
+To simplify working with multiple DD types at once, it's recommended to include the provided [umbrella header](include/freddy.hpp).

 ## :white_check_mark: Tests